 In early 2007, the North East Atlantic Fisheries Commission (NEAFC) determined an annual quota for the fishery in international waters.
 The quota set for 2007 was 15,500 tonnes.
 The quota was then gradually reduced until 2014, when it was set at 24,000 tonnes.

 In the re-establishment phase for the beaked redfish population, which lasted until 2014, it was only permitted to catch beaked redfish as an unavoidable bycatch in Norwegian sea areas.
 With effect from 2014 it has once again been possible to deliberately fish for this species within defined areas.
-In 2014 the ICES decided that the commercial fishery could take 30,000 tonnes in 2015, 2016 and 2017, and 32,658 tonnes in 2018 (including bycatch and discard), but that the existing measures to protect fry and young fish should be continued.
+In 2014 the ICES decided that the commercial fishery could take 30,000 tonnes in 2015, 2016 and 2017, and 32,658 tonnes in 2018 (including bycatch and discard).

 Cod and halibut eat small beaked redfish.
 Larvae and small beaked redfish fry are also found in the stomachs of herring.